Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 What follows are the rules for columns that are missing in an INSERT

-the forms result in automatic rewriting of the code to include the
+result in automatic rewriting of the code to include the specified dummy data.

-really only interesting in test code, it’s hard to imagine them being
+only interesting in test code, it’s hard to imagine them being useful in

-useful in production code.
-Second, none of what follows applies to the
+production code.
+Second, none of what follows applies to the update cursor

-column is mentioned or mentioned by rewrite then it must have a value
+mentioned or mentioned by rewrite then it must have a value mentioned, or a

 In addition to the automatic NULL you may add the annotation